joachimkennedy/blog/content/p/alignment.md

 For the nonradicals among you, another example could be a blogger who pats himself on the back every week for getting a post out.
 This system rewards a certain type and length of post (i.e. shorter ones about inconsequential semantic issues) and discourages longer, more in-depth posts.
-I grant, it's harder to devise a system that promotes putting out those longer pieces (without falling into perctionist traps).
+I grant, it's harder to devise a system that promotes putting out those longer pieces (without falling into perfectionist traps).
 I probably won't change anything soon, but I'm thinking about it.

----